fuzzygroup/blog/_drafts/aws-route-53-ssl-elb-ec2-and-docker-containers-putting-it-all-together.md

 Here's the overall process that needs to be followed:

 1. Use AWS Route 53 to setup your baseline domain, mysaas.com
-2. Use AWS Certificate Manager to set up a certificate for https
+2. Use AWS Certificate Manager to set up a certificate for https for the domain name *.mysaas.com (this lets you define whatever subdomain names you want)
 3. Use AWS Route 53 to assign dns names to every server you have that you want to be available on port 80 (since we're not opening firewall ports, you don't need anything that's not on 80); this guarantees access to the low level resources at least on port 80.
 These dns names are the ones with numbers like:
    * website1.mysaas.com
    * website2.mysaas.com